Noisysundae/techmania-ns/README.md

 ### Optimization

+* Automagically merge all keysounds in hidden notes into a long one.
+  * Greatly reduces the number of audio played at once, especially on easier patterns with a lot of keysounds.
+  * Will extend this to auto keysound and auto assist tick in the future.
+* On gameplay initialization, remove all hidden notes with no keysound.
 * Disable all `Console.Log()`s on builds.
 * ~~Rays casted from touches now ignore all inactive note hitboxes.~~ *Merged into the official build (1.0.2)*
   * Was one of the causes of fps drop on touch spamming (e.g. jacking repeat notes) I managed to find.